 When you come to think of it, the word itself is just odd.
 PRO-LIFE.
 Someone who supports LIFE.
 I never met someone who was dead being pro-life?
 I mean if you are breathing chances are you are pro-life (yes, we have sadly the exception of millions who take their own life and its a sadness of its own).

-But I never thought in my life that being pro-life , an openness to LIFE also meant having an openness to DEATH.
+But I never thought in my life that being pro-life, an openness to LIFE also meant having an openness to DEATH.
 This openness of death didn’t really hit home to me until the death of my third child.
-Losing an unborn child is no stroll in the park at whatever stage that child is develop.
+Losing an unborn child is no stroll in the park at whatever stage that child is developing.
 I have lost two children borderline of the first and second trimester which one resulted in an emergency D&C and the other a natural passing of the baby at home.

 I learn the hardest way that being open to life meant I had to be open to death.
-It meant that I had to be open to the idea that my unborn baby might not see this side of earth but they would see greater beauty, truth, and love.
+It meant that I had to be open to the idea that my unborn baby might not see this side of the earth but they would see greater beauty, truth, and love.

 With the love of Christ,